 The Helen V. Brach Foundation scholarship will be offered to 1-2 full or part-time students at CTU in 2015-16.
 Scholars will be expected to be actively engage in extracurricular activities that demonstrate ministerial leadership and will be encouraged to participate in the vibrant life of the CTU community by attending a wide array of lectures, workshops, seminars, etc. throughout the year.
 Each spring the scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Brach Foundation, reflecting on their coursework and ministerial leadership development.

 The Arthur J. Schmitt Foundation scholarship will be offered to 1-2 full or part-time students at CTU in 2015-16.
+Preference will be given to applicants with a history of professional or ministerial Christian service and leadership.
 Scholars will be expected to be actively engage in extracurricular activities that demonstrate ministerial leadership and will be encouraged to participate in the vibrant life of the CTU community by attending a wide array of lectures, workshops, seminars, etc. throughout the year.
 The scholar will be required to read the book Quest for Leadership and submit an essay which integrates the scholar's experience of ministry and the theme of the book.
 Each spring the scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Schmitt Foundation, reflecting on their coursework and ministerial leadership development.